 - Loyola University in Chicago passed a 2014 divestment resolution that stated HP “provides discriminatory identification systems used by the Israeli military checkpoints and profits from mass incarceration.”

 - A 2014 referendum passed by students at DePaul University decreed that HP “profit[s] from Israel's violation of the human rights of Palestinians and minorities within Israel.”

 - Nordea Bank engaged HP in 2014.

-- Students at UC Berkeley, in April 2013, passed a resolution against HP, stating it “provide[s] equipment, materials and technology to the Israeli military, including bulldozers and biometric identification systems.”
+- In April 2013, University of California Berkeley students passed a resolution against HP, stating it “provide[s] equipment, materials, and technology to the Israeli military, including bulldozers and biometric identification systems.”

 - The Oberlin College student senate voted in 2013 to divest from HP due to its “injustices perpetrated on the Palestinian people by Israel.”

 - Students at Canada’s York University Graduate Student Association voted in 2012 to divest from HP, citing its role in “Israeli human rights violations, war crimes, and oppression.”

 - The Friends Fiduciary Corporation (Quakers) divested in 2012, citing HP’s role “provides IT consulting services to the Israeli Navy.”

 - In November 2012, University of California Irvine Associated Students voted unanimously to divest from HP, citing that it is “restricting the freedom of movement...by providing biometric identification systems used in the Israeli military checkpoints.”